 To provide the knowledge base necessary to perform standard extremity radiographic procedures.
-Consideration is given to the evaluation of optimal diagnostic images.
+Consideration is given to the evaluation of optimal diagnostic images

-RDL1080 (3-0) 3 cr. hrs.
-Intro to Radiology and Ethics
+RDL1082 (3-0) 3 cr. hrs.
+Introduction to Radiology and Patient Care

-To provide an overview of the foundations in radiography and the practitioner's role in the health care delivery system and the fundamental backgrounds in ethics.
+Provide the basic concepts of patient care, including consideration for the physical and psychological needs of the patient and family.
+Routine and emergency patient care procedures will be described, as well as infection control procedures utilizing standard precautions.
+The role of the radiographer in patient education is identified.
+Also, to provide an overview of the foundations in radiography and the practitioner's role in the health care delivery system and the fundamental backgrounds in ethics.
 Principles, practices and policies of the health care organization (s) will be examined and discussed in addition to the professional responsibilities of the radiographer.
-The historical and philosophical basis of ethics, as well as the elements of ethical behavior, will be discussed.
 The student will examine a variety of ethical issues and dilemmas found in clinical practice.
-An introduction to legal terminology, concepts and principles will also be presented.
 Topics include misconduct, malpractice, legal and professional standards and the ASRT scope of practice.
 The importance of proper documentation and informed consent is emphasized.

-RDL1100 (Arr) 4 cr. hrs.
-Clinical I
+\(Arr) 6 cr. hrs.
+RDL1102 Clinical I